-\paragraph{Domain-aware explanations.} To assess the domain-relevance of the identified TNs, we manually verified the explanations provided for the identified TN structures in all three datasets tested.
-The explanations of the tnLLM model for the initialized TN structure, with and without domain knowledge, are provided in Figure \ref{interp_result}.
-Observe that without domain information, although the model is inherently capable of reasoning, its lack of domain information about the modes in the real-world tensors causes it to default to random assumptions, likely influenced by its pre-training data, such as assuming a mode as resembling time or frequency.
-As a result, the explanations it provides are entirely incorrect from a practical perspective and are therefore ineffective in solving TN-SS and guiding TN practitioners.
-In contrast, incorporating domain information enables the model to identify the relationships between modes (highlighted in blue in Figure~\ref{interp_result}) and, more importantly, relate them to real-world principles in vision and finance domains (highlighted in green).
+In contrast, incorporating domain information enables the model to identify relationships between modes (highlighted in blue) and, more importantly, relate them to real-world principles in vision and finance (highlighted in green).
 The model also shows consistent reasoning in its rank suggestions: when describing a rank as low, medium, or high, it quantitatively selects a value that is coherent relative to other ranks within the same tensor.
 Moreover, it adjusts these values based on comparisons across different mode pairs, for example by assigning similar ranks to the Height–RGB and Width–RGB modes in the images dataset, and a lower rank to the RGB–Frames mode in the videos dataset.
-This demonstrates the model's understanding of the tensor mode relationships based on domain information and supports the validity of the identified TN structure.
+This demonstrates the model's understanding of tensor mode relationships based on domain information and supports the validity of the identified TN structure.
 Consequently, tnLLM offers explanations that are practically useful in helping domain experts to verify and trust the discovered structures.
-To demonstrate robustness, the complete summarized explanations across three runs for all tested datasets are provided in Appendix \ref{full_interp_results}.
+Summarized explanations across three runs for all datasets are provided in Appendix \ref{full_interp_results}.